talsma-ict/lazy4j/docs/README.md

 ## What is it?

-A small container class that takes a lambda and evaluates it at most once, but not before the result is needed.
+A small container class that takes a supplier function and evaluates it at most once, but not before the result is needed.
 `Lazy` implements the `Supplier` functional interface.